3 Types of Hydro-Jetter Users: Which One Are You?

 If you want to step into sewer work, you’ll need to move into gas-powered jetters in the 3000–4000 PSI range.
 That’s where you start gaining real cutting ability.

-For true “rooter-class” jetting, step up to a 7+ GPM machine and pair it with the right nozzles for roots, grease, and buildup.
+If you want to offer true “rooter-class” jetting, step up to a 7+ GPM machine and pair it with the right nozzles for roots, grease, and buildup.

 PRO TIP: You don’t need every tool, just the right tools for the jobs you plan to take on.